lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 is signed on contents intended to be consumed by people, implementations MAY perform the steps below during certificate validation:

-The implementation MAY examine the KeyPurposeId(s) included in the Extended Key Usage extension as follows:
+The following procedure is used to examine the KeyPurposeId(s) included in the Extended Key Usage extension.
-A Restriction on Extended Key Usage is derived and implemented from (or configured with) the policy to which the implementation conforms.
+Restrictions on Extended Key Usage is derived and implemented from (or configured with) the policy to which the implementation conforms.

-1. If there are no restrictions set for the relying party and the relying party software, the certificate is acceptable.
+- If there are no restrictions set for the relying party and the relying party software, the certificate is acceptable.

-2. If there are restrictions set for the relying party and relying party software, then process the KeyPurposeId(s) as described below.
+- If there are restrictions set for the relying party and relying party software, then process the KeyPurposeId(s) as described below.

-    Each restriction on “Excluded KeyPurposeId” or “Permitted KeyPurposeId” is handled as described below.

     This procedure is intended to permit or prohibit presence of a certain KeyPurposeId or complete absence of KeyPurposeIds.
-It is outside the scope of this document, but the relying party can permit or prohibit combinations of KeyPurposeIds.
-A consideration on prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.
+It is outside the scope of this document, but the relying party can permit or prohibit combinations of KeyPurposeIds, instead of single KeyPurposeId.
+A consideration on
+prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.
+If both “Excluded KeyPurposeId” and “Permitted KeyPurposeId” exists, the relying party or the relying party software proresses each restriction on “Excluded KeyPurposeId” first, and then processes each restriction on “Permitted KeyPurposeId”.

     Excluded KeyPurposeId procedure: